Jhooomn/file-transaction-processor/README.md

 ## **Deployment**

-### Using Podman
+### Using Podman or Docker

 1. **Build the Image:**
-   Run the following command to build the image using podman:
+   Run the following command to build the image using podman or docker:
    ```bash
    podman build -t file-transaction-processor .
    docker build -t file-transaction-processor .